julia-moran/collegeconnect/README.md

 # Dependency Installations for Local Development:

 **Accessing GitHub via Browser**
-    1. Navigate to the GitHub.com website and either create an account or login with a currently existing one.
+    1. Navigate to the GitHub.com website and either create an account or login with an existing one.
-    2. Confirm account and configure GitHub settings to your liking where applicable.
+    2. Confirm account and configure GitHub settings where applicable.

 **Installing Node.js**
-    1. The Node.js runtime installer can be downloaded from their website via your browser: https://nodejs.org/en/download.
+    1. The Node.js runtime installer can be downloaded from their website via browser: https://nodejs.org/en/download
+        - Windows installers of many versions and requirements are present on the above page.
-    2. After download, run and follow the instructions provided by the installer and restart your machine.
+    2. After download, run and follow the instructions provided by the installer and restart machine.

 **Installing Socket.io**
     - Socket.io is installed via the npm software registry (installed during Node.js installation).